 -

-Princeton A.B. and the B.S.E. degrees are both undergraduate degrees in the tradition of a liberal arts education, which means acquiring breadth across many fields and depth in one.
-Both degrees require students to complete eight semesters of study, to take a writing seminar, and to fulfill general education requirements across several areas.
-The A.B. and the B.S.E. degree also have significant independent work components.
-All A.B. students write a senior thesis, and most B.S.E. students do a thesis or equivalent design project.
-B.S.E. students have to take at least seven humanities and social science courses (most take more), while over 60% of the students in the A.B. program take at least one course offered by a department or program in the School of Engineering and Applied Science.
+Princeton A.B. and B.S.E. degrees are both undergraduate degrees in the tradition of a liberal arts education, which means acquiring breadth across many fields and depth in one.
+Both degrees require students to complete eight semesters of study, take a writing seminar, and fulfill general education requirements.
+Both also have significant independent work components.
+There are, of course, differences between the two degrees.
+This website offers a detailed, side-by-side comparison between A.B. and B.S.E. degree programs.

 Every year some students choose to switch from one degree program to the other.
 Permission is granted for such changes on a case-by-case basis.
 Students switching to the B.S.E. program must plan to meet the basic first-year B.S.E. requirements, especially in physics and math.
 Students switching to the A.B. program must plan for the A.B. language requirement.
 Entering students will be given an opportunity to request a degree change over the summer.
 (See the timeline for the deadline.)
-After the school year begins, a student considering a degree candidacy change should consult first with the Associate Dean for Undergraduate Affairs in the School of Engineering and Applied Science (258-4554, Room C-209, or [email protected]), and then with their residential college dean or assistant dean for studies.
+After the school year begins, a student considering a degree candidacy change should consult first with the Associate Dean for Undergraduate Affairs in the School of Engineering and Applied Science ([email protected]), and then with their residential college dean or assistant dean for studies.

 -